Cloudzero/samwise/README.md

 [Serverless Application Model](https://aws.amazon.com/serverless/sam/) and native tooling as much as possible.

 SAMWise's primary goal is to provide that same awesome developer experience without locking you into a third party tool, including this one.
-If you ever want to switch back to pure SAM/CloudFormation, SAMWise doesn't judge and will you support you there and back again.
+If you ever want to switch back to pure SAM/CloudFormation, SAMWise doesn't judge and will support you there and back again.

 ### So, what was missing from the AWS CLI and SAM CLI?